 If you have a solid investment plan in hand and an equally good opportunity has presented itself to you, you may be looking for quick funding for this investment.
 Unfortunately, this is simply not possible with traditional funding sources and in many cases, even with your friends and family.
 Not many people walk around with enough money to fund your real estate investment.

 There is another option that is commonly referred to as crowdfunding.
 Crowdfunding is similar to hard money in that its fees are much higher than traditional funding sources, but it’s a quick solution for your real estate investment problems.
 You can take to the internet and begin a campaign.
 In return for funding you, the investors will expect to receive their initial capital and then some.
+Learn more about the top crowdfunding sites.

 4. Have tenants pay your mortgage

 This is probably a lesser known technique of funding your real investment, but it is very effective.
 If you don’t have too much capital to start with and you are not the biggest risk-taker, this is a very good fit for you.
 You can buy a property where you move in yourself, but the property has enough space for a tenant to move in as well.
 This is commonly referred to as “house hacking.”
+A common technique for beginners in real estate investing.

-If you get a single-family home, you will have to share the property with the tenant.
+When you get a single-family home, you will have to share the property with the tenant.
 If you get a duplex or larger building, the tenants will have full autonomy.
 There are various mortgages for these scenarios, but tenant income will help increase your ability to pay off the property.

 5. Sell what you don’t need